kyleiwaniec/w205Project/cron/sequence.md

 8020	tcp	0.0.0.0/0	✔
 8088	tcp	0.0.0.0/0	✔
 ```
 Attach a 100GB Volume in the same region
+ssh into your instance

 ```
 fdisk –l